mltomlins0n/QANotes/PegaNotes (SSA).md

 A unit can have **child units**.
 For exmaple, two units (Hardware and Software) may report to a parent unit (Internal) in the IT division.

 An operator is associated with a unit, division, and organization.
 The operator ID record (also an organization rule) stores the organizational structure of the operator.
 You can update the organization structure, if necessary.

 ___

+<a name="fields"></a>
+## Configuring Field Values (Unit 25)

+When building an application, you often need to use a list of allowed values for a specific property.
+If the list of allowed values is large, expected to change frequently, or may be specific for each case type, you can use a **field value**.

+**Field values** enable you to manage the list of allowed values separately from the property.
+Managing the allowed values separately from the property enables you to reuse a single property, and customize the allowed values based on the context of the property.

+You can create field values to restrict the values of a property to a list of allowed values.

+___